sanskar11/Mess-Portal/README.md

   * cancel mess registration
   * uncancel mess registration

-  Database will be diplay the mess registration below the page.
+  Database will diplay the mess registration below the page.

   Database(test3) and table(demo_table1) will be automatically created when the code is run for the first time.